 Kim is the lead teacher in Room A, working with some of the youngest students at Goshen Friends.
 She brings creativity and enthusiasm to her role and enjoys working with children in a classroom setting.
 Before arriving at Goshen, Kim substituted for the WCASD (Kindergarten-12th grade) and taught preschool enrichment classes at the West Chester Area YMCA.

 Kim is an artist: she paints, draws, and designs jewelry.
-She is also an avid reader.
-Kim enjoys volunteering at Glen Acres Elementary School and she has taught Sunday School for more than twenty years at Westminster Presbyterian Church..
+She is an avid reader and enjoys being in two book clubs.
+Kim enjoys volunteering at her children's schools and she has taught Sunday School for more than twenty years, most recently at Westminster Presbyterian Church.